shanjidaaf/SmartSchool/README.md

 features.
 HTML files of all pages are also attached so that they can be visited particularly too.

 🎯 Features:
--Browse books, videos, and resources easily (free access without login).
+-Browse books, videos, and resources easily (free access without login). <br>
--User registration & login system (with secure password hashing).
+-User registration & login system (with secure password hashing). <br>
--Store and view exam results online.
+-Store and view exam results online. <br>
--Save contact and feedback info in the database.
+-Save contact and feedback info in the database. <br>
--Fully responsive design with smooth scrolling.
+-Fully responsive design with smooth scrolling. <br>

 🔒 Security:
 Passwords are hashed before being stored in the database, ensuring even the site owner cannot view them.